Top 5 Reasons Pet Obesity is a Problem (and How to Fix It!)

 The most common contributor to pet obesity is free-choice feeding.
 Dogs and cats are carnivores and hunters.
 It is not natural for them to graze 24 hours a day.
 Their digestive systems are built with a high-capacity stomach and short intestinal tract for eating and processing large meals.

-- In a multi-pet household, when one animal goes to the food bowl, curiosity or the competitive instinct may cause another to investigate and, while she’s there, take a few nibbles.
+- In a multi-pet household, when one animal goes to the food bowl, curiosity or the competitive instinct may cause others to investigate and, while they're there, take a few nibbles.
 Enough extra nibbles over time can create a big problem!

-- Boredom also plays a role.
+- Just like with people, boredom also plays a role.
 Pets that are home alone all day may eat just for something pleasurable to do.

-- Former strays who have had to struggle to survive on the streets may have significant “food issues,” and will often become overweight if food is too available.
+- Former strays who struggled on the streets may have significant food issues, and will often become overweight if food is always available.

 Having food available 24/7 is far too tempting for too many animals.
 It also does not allow you to accurately monitor food intake, especially in multi-pet households.
-Knowing who's eating what and how much is often an early and important clue to illness.
+Knowing who's eating what and how much can be an important clue to illness.

-Solution #2: Better Quality = Healthier and More Satisfying
+Solution #2: Better Quality, Healthier & More Satisfying

 Keep in mind that there are really only three macronutrients: protein, fat, and carbohydrate; and their total must be 100%.
 If you decrease one, one or both of the others must increase.

 Always make sure your cat is eating.
 Some cats are so addicted to their dry food that they will go on a hunger strike without it.
-Work closely with your veterinarian when changing diets to minimize the risk to your cat.
+Toppers, like raw bites and bone broths, can really help your cat transition to a healthier diet.
+If even that is not convincing, work closely with your holistic veterinarian when changing diets to minimize the risk to your cat.

-For Dogs: For a dog, think “Zone” diet—moderate proteins and fats, complex carbohydrates (whole grains and vegetables) rather than starchy carbs like corn, potatoes, and processed grains.
+For a dog, think "The Zone Diet", with moderate proteins and fats and complex carbohydrates (whole grains and vegetables), rather than starchy carbs like corn, potatoes, and processed grains.
 High-protein, low-carb diets have also been shown to help dogs lose weight and maintain lean muscle mass.
-Please see our article, "What You Need to Know About Your Pet’s Food," for additional information on appropriate diets.

 Remember that diet changes are best made gradually to avoid food rejection or tummy upset.